Compensation scheme for research institutes' participation in Horizon Europe (Retur-EU)

 Aid rate and disbursement

-Awarded funding from Retur-EU scales with the institutes' grants from Horizon Europe.
-The funds for a given year are paid out in three equal instalments distributed over the following three years after the EU projects were established.
+Awarded funding from Retur-EU scales with the licensing process of the institute from Horizon Europe.
+The midlane for a given year will be disbursed in three equal instalments distributed over the following three years after the EU project was established.

 The allocation from Retur-EU may not be higher than the institute's total income from the EU and Retur-EU does not exceed the institute's real, actual costs for implementing the EU projects.